Login | About Us | Contact Us | Search Connect With ODMP Facebook Twitter

 Family, Friends & Fellow Officers Remember...

-Kenneth James McDonald
+Investigator Kenneth James McDonald

-Madison County Sheriff's Department, Alabama
+Madison County Sheriff's Office, Alabama

-End of Watch: Monday, May 26, 1975
+End of Watch Monday, May 26, 1975

 Reflections for Investigator Kenneth James McDonald